 You can use auto-reply emails for different situations.
 For example, you can share them when customers drop a complaint when your team is offline.
 Here is a sample text:

 “Hi, Thank you for reaching out to us.
-Our help desk team’s operation hours are from 9:00 a.m to 6:00 p.m.
+Our help desk team’s operation hours are from 9:00 a.m. to 6:00 p.m.
 You can expect our agent to connect with you within the next 24 hours.
-Kindly fill this query/complaint form.”
+Kindly fill out this query/complaint form.”

 This will help customers get an immediate response and allow them to set the right expectations.

 Read More: 20 Effective Email Management Tips to Achieve Email Success

 5. Reduce Help Desk Tickets With Knowledge Base